 Long-acting anticholinergics are used in the treatment of chronic obstructive pulmonary disease (COPD) to produce bronchodilation.

 As you know from Chapter 6, activation of β2 receptors will result in relaxation of the smooth muscle in the bronchial tree.
 Thus, β2 agonists will produce bronchodilation.
 So will muscarinic antagonists, such as glycopyrrolate and tiotropium.
-Whether to use a β2 agonist or a muscarinic antagonist in a particular patient has to do with the underlying pathophysiology of the pulmonary disease and the ...
+Whether to use a β2 agonist or a muscarinic antagonist in a particular patient has to do with the underlying pathophysiology of the pulmonary disease and the side-effect profiles ...